Star Wars: Ahsoka season 2

 The second season of the American television series Ahsoka is an upcoming part of the Star Wars franchise, taking place in the same timeframe as the series The Mandalorian (2019–2023) after the events of the film Return of the Jedi (1983).
 It follows Ahsoka Tano and her Jedi apprentice Sabine Wren as they are stranded in another galaxy, while Grand Admiral Thrawn leads the remnants of the Galactic Empire against the New Republic.
 The season is produced by Lucasfilm and Golem Creations, with Dave Filoni serving as showrunner.

 Rosario Dawson stars as the title character, reprising her role from The Mandalorian.
-Natasha Liu Bordizzo, Mary Elizabeth Winstead, Ivanna Sakhno, Eman Esfandi, Hayden Christensen, and Rory McCann also star.
+Natasha Liu Bordizzo, Mary Elizabeth Winstead, Ivanna Sakhno, Eman Esfandi, Hayden Christensen, Ariana Greenblatt, Lars Mikkelsen, and Rory McCann also star.
 Filoni was considering prioritizing a second season of the series over a planned The Mandalorian crossover film by November 2023, and the second season was confirmed in January 2024.
 McCann replaced Ray Stevenson in the role of Baylan Skoll following Stevenson's death in May 2023.
-Filming began in April 2025 in the United Kingdom.
+Filming occurred between April and October 2025 in the United Kingdom.

-The season is expected to be released on the streaming service Disney+ and consist of eight episodes.
+The season is scheduled to premiere on the streaming service Disney+ on January 20, 2027, and consist of eight episodes.

 Episodes

-The season consists of eight episodes, all written by Dave Filoni.
+The season consists of eight episodes, all written by Filoni.
 Bryce Dallas Howard directed two episodes, with Filoni, Jennifer Getzinger, and Anders Engström also directing.